FrostKiwi/Mirrorball/README.md

 A combination of Video and WebApp ( https://mirrorball.frost.kiwi ).
 While watching, viewers can directly interact with examples and visualizations, on a second device or a separate browser tab.
 The audience will be taken on a journey through the history and maths on the topic of the "Mirrorball projection".

 Deceptively simple, it is an incredible intersection of Computer Science and Mathematics.
+This project has been made in conjuction with a paper, which you can read on arXiv: https://arxiv.org/abs/2308.10991

 ## Video